-- 17. During construction and maintenance activities, adequate steps must be taken to stop soil erosion and the movement of sediment off site and into drainage lines, watercourses and onto adjoining land to the satisfaction of the Responsible Authority.
-Methods include but are not limited to: - a.
-Control of on-site drainage by intercepting and redirecting run-off in a controlled manner to stabilised vegetated areas on site. - Installation of sediment control structures such as sediment basins, sediment fences and sediment traps when construction commences and maintaining them until the site is stabilised. - Re-vegetating all disturbed areas as quickly as possible or within 14 days after construction works are completed. - 18.
+- 18. During construction and maintenance activities, adequate steps must be taken to stop soil erosion and the movement of sediment off site and into drainage lines, watercourses and onto adjoining land to the satisfaction of the Responsible Authority.
+Methods include but are not limited to: - A geotechnical Investigation of the site prior to detailed design to include a Coastal Acid Sulfate Soils investigation and a Coastal Acid Sulfate Soils Management Plan for all civil construction works. - b.
+Control of on-site drainage by intercepting and redirecting run-off in a controlled manner to stabilised vegetated areas on site. - Installation of sediment control structures such as sediment basins, sediment fences and sediment traps when construction commences and maintaining them until the site is stabilised. - Re-vegetating all disturbed areas as quickly as possible or within 14 days after construction works are completed. - 19.
 All earthworks associated with the development must be stabilised in accordance with standard engineering design and practices against erosion and failure.
 All earthworks or retaining structures must not encroach across neighbouring property boundaries to the satisfaction of the Responsible Authority.

-- 19. Before any works associated with the subdivision start, a Construction Management Plan to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
+- 20. Before any works associated with the subdivision start, a Construction Management Plan to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
 When approved, the plan will be endorsed and will then form part of the permit.
 The plan must include: - Location of any temporary construction works office and machinery storage area; - The construction works access way; - Details of construction days and hours; - 7am 6pm Monday to Friday - 7am 1pm Saturday - Public Holidays; only as approved by Council - Vehicle and machinery exclusion zones; - Location and management requirements of stockpiled soil; - Measures and techniques to protect drainage lines and watercourses from sediment runoff from disturbed or under construction areas; - Measures and methods to be employed to protect sites of conservation importance, native vegetation, management of mammals, and areas of archaeological significance; - Measures and techniques to manage dust control; - A note that Dewatering of sedimentation/retention basins during construction is prohibited without the prior approval of the Responsible Authority; - The location of a machinery and vehicle wash down area and requirements for the ongoing use of the of the machinery and vehicle wash down area by contractors; - Location and management of litter storage areas, construction waste areas and chemical storage areas; and - Methods of ensuring all contractors are informed of the requirements of the construction management plan and persons responsible for ensuring the construction management plan is adhered to.